StudentsFirst: Policy positions

-Under what it calls "elevate teaching," StudentsFirst has sought to eliminate the "last in, first out"—or LIFO -- seniority system for laying off public school teachers, based on the premise that such a system promotes a sense of "adult entitlement" among teachers.
-The organization also supports teacher evaluation systems based on improvement in student test scores, and does not believe such assessment systems cause teachers to alter the test scores.
+Under what it called "elevate teaching," StudentsFirst sought to eliminate the "last in, first out" seniority system for laying off public school teachers, based on the premise that such a system promotes a sense of "adult entitlement" among teachers.
+The organization also supported teacher evaluation systems based on improvement in student test scores, and did not believe such assessment systems cause teachers to alter the test scores.

-"Empower parents" refers broadly to policies that allow for increased choice in where a student attends school, such as increasing accessibility to charter schools and providing opt-out options for students whose local public school is deemed "low-performing."
+"Empower parents" encompassed policies that allow for increased choice in where a student attends school, such as increasing accessibility to charter schools and providing opt-out options for students whose local public school is deemed "low-performing."
 StudentsFirst supports parent trigger laws, such as the California law that served as the plot for the movie Won't Back Down.

-"Govern well" refers to policies in regards to school spending and resource allocation.
+"Govern well" referred to policies regarding to school spending and resource allocation.

 In January 2013, StudentsFirst published a "policy report card" evaluating each of the 50 states' public educations laws and rules against its own policy agenda.
 The survey suggested states publicly finance charter schools, institute test-linked "performance pay packages" for teachers, repeal laws capping class sizes, and end teacher tenure.
 No state received an "A" and only two states, Florida and Louisiana, received "B"s.